 Description

 Some characters linger in the shadows of the stories that made them famous.
-Ophelia, Catherine Earnshaw and Miss Havisham are iconic, but in their original texts, their voices were filtered through the expectations, morality and constraints of their eras.
+Across literature, women have often been shaped by the expectations, morality and constraints of their eras, their voices filtered through the perspectives of others.
 Today, a new generation of writers is reclaiming them.

 Our panel will explore why these figures still captivate us, what the canon left unsaid and how contemporary retellings allow the silenced and misunderstood to speak anew.